 Please bring a plate to share

-The Parish Lenten Program, facilitated by Fr Paul Maloney OSA, commences on Friday 16th February, at 7.30pm in St Kieran’s Church.
+The Parish Lenten Program, facilitated by Fr Paul Maloney OSA, is every Friday during Lent at 7.30pm in St Kieran’s Church.

 Today we are in the rhythm of both gratitude and yearning.
 Between the two, there is great space for hope.
 We are learning to be a patient people, continuing on, grateful but also impatient, in hope.
 We don’t give up hoping just because some of the things we long for in God’s reign of peace and justice have already happened.
 We’re there, and yet we’re not.
 So much remains unfinished; so many have not yet experienced what has been promised.